Privacy

 - Data Retention Policy

-- CCTV footage: Retained for 31 days unless required for investigation.
+- CCTV footage: Retained for up to 31 days, unless required for investigation, legal proceedings, or by law enforcement.

-- Website visitor IP addresses: Retained temporarily for 60 days.
+- Website visitor IP addresses: Retained temporarily for security and diagnostic purposes and deleted automatically after 60 days.

-After the retention period, data is securely deleted or anonymised.
+After the applicable retention period, personal data is securely deleted or anonymised

 - Data Security